bjornmeansbear/sentence-a-day/README.md

 20190112 Does "all humans and other life should flourish" fit into F/LOSS as an ideal?
 20190113 Or rather, does F/LOSS help achieve flourishing more than proprietary software might/will?
-20190114 What I am really trying to suss out here is where and how do my interests in Design serving a flourishing/wellfare of all life agenda and my interests in F/LOSS desgn overlap; how are they additive; how do they serve each other.
+20190114 What I am really trying to suss out here is where and how do my interests in Design serving a flourishing/wellfare of all life agenda and my interests in F/LOSS design overlap; how are they additive; how do they serve each other.
+20190115 The other direction this goes, is why do any of this at all? why design? why compute? why care about liberated tools? why be a designer — why am I not just a farmer or garbage collector or something?